araobp/neutron-lan/doc/whitebox_optical.md

 ##Simulation environment
 - Docker (a simulated network on just a single PC)
-- Or physical whitebox switches supporting Linux, OVS/OVSDB and optical interfaces
+- Or physical whitebox switches supporting Linux, ONIE, OVS/OVSDB and optical interfaces

 ##Technologies